RohanAhammed/RoMoSo/README.md

 # Transportation Recommendations
 ## RoMoSo - Roster: Clara Mohri, Soojin Choi, Rohan Ahammed
 ### What the User is Presented With
 The program finds the shortest path between stations.
-This program does not use real time data, but rather uses the locations of stops on subway lines to determine the best route.
+This program does not use real time data, but rather uses the relations of stops on subway lines to determine the best route.
 The best route is ultimately the the route with the least number of stops (or stations)  in between.
 This program is run from the terminal by making a terminal command.
 The user is prompted with various questions to determine their departing and arriving station.
 This program is meant to be used with a subway map, but if the user knows enough about the NYC Subway System or the exact stations they would like to depart/arrive to and what lines they are, a subway map is not necessary
 ### How It Works
-Stations in New York City (excluding Staten Island stations and S train stations) are treated as nodes that carry a lot of useful information, like borough and geographic coordinates.
+Stations in New York City (excluding Staten Island stations and S train stations) are treated as nodes that carry a lot of useful information.
 Stations of each SubwayLine are linked together in a LinkedList structure, in which one end is the terminus of one end of the line and the other end of the LList is the other terminus.
-The way the program finds the shortest path is by doing a depth-first recursive algorithm.
-The program will try a certain path,  and then compare it to the shortest path found so far.
-The trains and transfers the user needs to make will be returned back to the user.
+The way the program finds the shortest path is by using Dijkstra's algorithm for a single-source shortest path.
+It does this by:
+  1.  putting every station in a minheap
+  2. Setting source station's tentative distance
+  3. Removing source from heap, and calculating tentative distances from source to other stations
+  4. Re-min-heapifying and continuing until a distance from every station to the source is registered and the heap is empty

 ### Launch Instructions

 Gamplay involves the user inputing values that match the number of their answer.
 To run the program  please run